 Dr. Houda Hachad is an entrepreneurial scientist with deep experience in pharmacology and pharmacogenetics.
 At the University of Washington, she co-developed a drug interaction database and a pharmacogenetics database.
 Both leverage revenue-based funding and are widely used by pharmaceutical companies, regulatory agencies, and academic institutions worldwide.
-She is Chief Scientific Officer at Translational Software, where her team creates easy-to-use PGx reports for physicians.
+She is Vice President of Clinical Operations at AccessDx.

 CYP2D6 is responsible for the metabolism and elimination of approximately 25% of clinically used medications.
 Not surprisingly, accurate characterization of CYP2D6 copy number is critical to many PGx applications.

 However, clinical laboratories may face blind spots in their PGx detection methods.
 Many technologies require the use of a separate workflow for copy number detection, drastically reducing lab efficiency.
 Additionally, they cannot detect CYP2D6 hybrid alleles, which can lead to sample mischaracterization.

 Depending on ethnicity, up to 37% of individuals possess a non-functional CYP2D6 hybrid allele, in which a portion of the CYP2D6 gene has been replaced with DNA from CYP2D7, rendering it non-functional.
 Common CYP2D6 copy number detection methods, such as TaqMan PCR, cannot detect these alleles, resulting in pharmacogenetic profile mischaracterization.